TaimurAzhar/starter-project/docs/starter-project.md

 #### 2. Exploration Too Long

 Explorations can have many _sub-goals_ but the main one is always to transfer some learning to the explorer.
 However, in doing so we get carried away sometimes and end with too much content inside a single exploration.
-It is also possible that your cards are too long and the learner has lost their attentio
+It is also possible that your cards are too long and the learner has lost their attention.

 :::tip Break it Down
 You need to chop it down into headings